Alice Recoque: Early life

-Alice Arnaud was born on 29 August 1929 in Cherchell, Algeria.
-She finished École supérieure de physique et de chimie industrielles in 1954 with a title of graduate engineer.
+Alice Arnaud was born on 29 August 1929 in Cherchell, French Algeria.
+She finished École supérieure de physique et de chimie industrielles in 1954 with a title of graduate engineer, part of the 69th promotion.
+A classmate was Lydie Koch-Miramond.

 Career

-She started working at Société d'électronique et d'automatisme (SAE) in 1954.
-At SAE she worked on core memories of CAB1101.
-In 1956 Alice Recoque and Françoise Becquet started designing the mini-computer CAB 500 - the first conversational desktop computer, under the direction of André Richard and François-Henri Raymond.
-The computer was released in 1960.
-The CAB500 was a French low cost mini-computer, the purpose of which was to do complex, scientific calculations.
-She also worked on the CINA industrial computer and co-directed the CAB 1500 project, related to the Algol language machines.
+Arnaud began her career at Société d'électronique et d'automatisme (SAE) in 1954.
+At SAE she worked on core memories.
+In 1956 Recoque and Françoise Becquet started designing the mini-computer CAB 500, under the direction of André Richard and François-Henri Raymond.
+The computer was first sold in 1960.
+The CAB500 was a French low cost mini-computer to perform complex, scientific calculations.
+She also worked on the CINA industrial computer and co-directed the CAB 1500 project, which related to ALGOL language machines.